a single card, sent once, is a gesture.

 ritual is how humans have always marked time.

-the crossing of a threshold. the ending of a life. the beginning of a new one. the arrival of grief, or joy, or wonder, or rest. the seasons that have a name and the ones that don't — the losses no one stops to acknowledge, the celebrations that deserve more than a passing moment.
+the crossing of a threshold. the ending of a life. the beginning of a new one. the arrival of grief, or joy, or wonder, or rest. the seasons that have a name and the ones that don't — the losses no one stops to acknowledge, and the celebrations that deserve more than a passing moment.

 this is love in action.